-In 2021, the company donated 64 million meals – the equivalent of 16 million pounds of protein to fight hunger.
+In 2021, the company donated 64 million meals – the equivalent of 16 million pounds of protein to fight food insecurity.
 The food donations, valued at $36 million, were distributed to food banks, pantries and hunger relief organizations in plant communities and across the nation.
 Almost 10 million pounds of the food donated by the company in 2021 was distributed through the Community Pantry Program (CPP), which addresses hunger in rural communities that have limited resources to receive, store and distribute protein products.
 As 2022 continues, we strive to raise the world’s expectations for how much good food can do.

 When disaster strikes, hunger doesn’t have to